TITANCollaboration/decayspec_caen_hvps_control/README.md

 * Network access to CAEN power supply

 # Bias
+* NOTE: current (I) is automatically set to 0 when biasing a channel, this is necessary for HPGe's.

 ## Bias based on config file settings
 The following will bias channel 1 using settings defined in config file (hvps.cfg)
 ```